jaisonjustus/Webbase.js/README.md

 Webbase.js is a data manager library for javascript web applications, which provide the concept of creating tables in the storage method (localStorage) provided by the browser. its just like mimicing the database to the browser.
-Basic operations that webbase support are <b>" insert, delete, update, select, select..where and join. "</b>
+Basic operations that webbase support are " insert, delete, update, select, select..where and join. "

-* Method to create a table. table name and data is madatory,  primary key which is not mandatory.<br/>
+* <b>Method to create a table. table name and data is madatory,  primary key which is not mandatory.</b><br/>

     ```Javascript
     Webbase.Storage.create(table_name, data, primary_key);